Crivella/DFT_QE_beginner_tutorial/1_BN/0_test_vacuum/README.md

     gnuplot> plot for [i=1:6] "avg_cdm".i."-plot.dat" t "cdm".i w l
     ```
     ![Dependence of electrostatic potential on cell size](Ref/Vacuum.png?raw=true "Potential vs cell size")

+ 4. ADVANCED USERS: The script run_vacuum in the Scripts folder will perform steps 1-2 automatically.
+Note also the use of a function, called by the script, to create an input file for each celldm(3).